 Some children have very distinct ideas about their costumes… “I want to be a princess with a beautiful pink and white dress and a sparkly tiara”.
 Consider your child’s input and try to accommodate preferences within reason.

-If your child doesn't have a specific costume in mind, look at costumes together for ideas.
+If your child doesn’t have a specific costume in mind, look at costumes together for ideas.
 Costume Express has a wide variety of costumes.
-Popular costumes for 2012 are Captain America, Power Rangers, Batman, Super Mario, Strawberry Shortcake, Transformers, Princess, Harry Potter, and Mermaid.
+Popular costumes for 2013 are Super Man, Batman, Ninja Turtles, Iron Man, Mario, Wizard of Oz Witches, Monster High, Disney Princesses, Fairy and Mermaid.

 Think about when and where your child will wear the costume.
 It’s not uncommon for a costume to be worn on multiple occasions, such as to a party the weekend before Halloween, a costume parade at school, and finally for trick-or-treating on Halloween.

-Costumes made from cardboard boxes are not comfortable and leotards that scooch down or headpieces that fall off become frustrating.
-Do a costume dress rehersal a few days ahead of time to make sure your child can comfortably sit, walk, and step-up and down in the costume.
+Costumes made from cardboard boxes are not comfortable and leotards that creep down or headpieces that fall off become frustrating.
+Do a costume dress rehearsal a few days ahead of time to make sure your child can comfortably sit, walk, and step-up and down in the costume.

 Also consider the likely weather scenarios when choosing a costume.
 If Halloween weather is unpredictable in your area, you’ll want a costume that you can adapt to a range of temperatures, as well as rain or even snow.
 A costume that can be worn over long underwear or a turtleneck sweater can get your child through a chilly evening without having to wear a coat.